-It has therefore appointed a special reporter whose duty it will be within the limits of the patience of the Editor and the exigencies of space to comment from time to time in the columns of the swiss observe on current topics pertaining to the social moral and other activities of the club taining to the social moral and other activities of the club The committee has not been induced to make this appointment the holder of which in order that he may be free and untrammelled by any restriction will not be a member of the committee by any back thought that the attendance of members at the meetings of the club is not
+It has therefore appointed a special reporter whose duty it will be within the limits of the patience of the Editor and the exigencies of space to comment from time to time in the columns of the swiss observer on current topics per-taining to the social moral and other activities of the club The averaging here there induced to reprise the case taining to the social moral and other activities of the club The committee has not been induced to make this ap-pointment the holder of which in order that he may be free and untrammelled by any restriction will not be a member of the committee by any back thought that the attendance of members at the meetings of the club is not satisfactory

-Such a thing is of course outside the bounds of contemplation but it has been inspired by a wish to keep those members who are prevented by illness or the importance of public or private obligations from otherwise being present in touch with what has taken place at the meetings
+Such a thing is of course outside the bounds of contem-plation but it has been inspired by a wish to keep those members who are prevented by illness or the importance of public or private obligations from otherwise being present in touch with what has taken place at the meet-ings

-In making this appointment the committee might have chosen some celebrity such as the chief character in a celebrated cause and this might have proved a success for one might have been chosen who could equally well have described the various incidents of the swiss sports or descanted delightfully on the dresses at the summer meetings or it might have asked an eminent author who would extractly have refused by it is preferred to appoint meetings or it might have asked an eminent author who would naturally hav refused but it preferred to appoint one unknown to journalism free from professionalism ignorant of the art of writing but who in order to fit himself for the proper performance of his arduous duties has recently been submitted to a course of modern literature with the disastrous result as will be seen from this article that he is suffering from an attack of indigestion caused by an unsuccessful attempt to assimilate james joyce We are further interested to hear that the committee is employing the force of the concentrated essence of its united brain power to devise new attractions which will make the summer meetings at liendon an outstanding event in the social amenities of the swiss colony.
+In making this appointment the committee might have chosen some celebrity such as the chief character in a celebrated cause and this might have proved a success for one might have been chosen who could equally well have described the various incidents of the swiss sports or descanted delightfully on the dresses at the summer meetings or it might have asked an eminent author who meetings or it might have asked an eminent author who would naturally hav refused but it preferred to appoint one unknown to journalism free from professionalism ignorant of the art of writing but who in order to fit him-self for the proper performance of his arduous duties has recently been submitted to a course of modern literature with the disastrous result as will be seen from this article that he is suffering from an attack of indigestion caused by an unsuccessful attempt to assimilate james joyce.
+We are further interested to hear that the committee is em-ploying the force of the concentrated essence of its united brain power to devise new attractions which will make the summer meetings at hendon an outstanding event in the social amenities of the swiss colony. ck.